poseidon/typhoon/docs/topics/faq.md

 ## Operating Systems

 Typhoon supports Container Linux and Fedora Atomic 27.
-Both operating systems offer:
+These two operating systems were chosen because they offer:

 * Minimalism and focus on clustered operation
 * Automated and atomic operating system upgrades